01-edu/public/subjects/zappy/README.md

 - t is passed as parameter at the start of the server.
 - A time unit lasts 1/t seconds.
 - The Minerthians have second as an absolute time unit.
+- The formula for the execution of an action is `action/t`.
 - `t` is an integer.
 If `t=1` "advance" takes 7 seconds.
 We choose by default, `t=100` then "advance" will take 1/100 seconds.

-### Objects
+### Objects Management

-It is impossible to distinguish two objects of the same class, only the classification of an object can be identifiable, that is, two 'ambers' will have the same denomination, as they belong to the same class, but `food` will have a different classification than the `stones`.
+It is impossible to distinguish two objects of the same class,.
+Only the class of an object can be identifiable, that is, two 'ambers' will have the same denomination, as they belong to the same class, but `food` will have a different class than the `stones`, that way you are able to identify the resources.

 ### Teams/Families